isomerpages/govtech-stp/pages/FAQ.md

 In the event of an emergency, travellers may contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice.

-#### 2. I am supposed to serve my SHN at my own place of residence instead of at an SHN Dedicated Facility.
+#### 2. I am supposed to serve my SHN at my own place of residence.
 However, I discovered I am unable to serve my Stay-Home Notice (SHN) at my earlier declared SHN accommodation.
-What should i do?
+What should I do?

-Travellers who encounter difficulties serving their SHNs at their declared SHN accommodation may refer to <a href="https://go.gov.sg/shnhotelneeds" target="_blank">this page</a> for more details, or contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice.
+Travellers who encounter difficulties serving their SHNs at their declared SHN accommodation may refer to <a href="https://go.gov.sg/shnhotelneeds" target="_blank">this page</a> for more details, or contact the SafeTravel Enquiries helpline at 6812 5555 for assistance and advice.
+Do not leave your residence until you have received further instructions.

 ---